-- Students of the program will possess a generalist level of knowledge in professional issues, theories, and multicultural dynamics related to the interpreter profession.
+- Students of the program will possess a generalist level of knowledge in professional issues, theories, and multicultural dynamics related to the interpreting profession.

-- Students of the program will demonstrate ethical and culturally competent decision-making in various interpreter settings.
+- Students of the program will demonstrate ethical and culturally competent decision-making in various interpreting settings.

 - Students of the program will demonstrate at least entry-level competency in interpreting between ASL and English.